microsoft/msix-packaging/tdf-guidance.md

-#MSIX Packaging SDK
+#Developer Guidance to target MSIX Packaging SDK
-   Copyright (c) 2017 Microsoft Corp.
-All rights reserved.

 ## Build a package to target the SDK